larryhastings/starvote/README.md

 and be in
 [`https://star.vote/`](https://star.vote/)
 format.
-By default elections in CSV files are run using STAR Voting.
+By default elections in CSV files are run using STAR Voting, for one seat, with `verbosity=1` and the default tiebreaker.

 Alternatively, the path may be a *starvote format* file.
-*starvote format* files should end with the file extension `.starvote` and contain a *starvote format election* in UTF-8 format.
+*starvote format* files should end with the file extension `.starvote` and contain a *starvote format election* in UTF-8 format.  *starvote format elections* explicitly specify all the parameters of the election.

 For example, you can run this from the root of the source-code repository: